 - Wide range of integrations with applications like Magento, Amazon, Shopify, Salesforce, and more.

 - The platform is multi-lingual with support for languages like Spanish, Italian, French, English, and more.

 - Doesn’t offer a free trial

 The pricing is quote-based and personalized.
 It depends on a wide range of factors like functionalities, support needs, user count, and more.

-Microsoft Dynamics is a Customer Relationship Management (CRM) software and one of the top ERP software companies that cater to different industry verticals like manufacturing, retail, finance, among others.
+Microsoft Dynamics is like a Customer Relationship Management (CRM) software and one of the top ERP software companies that cater to different industry verticals like manufacturing, retail, and finance, among others.
 Moreover, it’s trusted by more than 200,000 people worldwide.

 Key Features of Microsoft Dynamics:

-- Advanced Marketing – Through its Dynamics 365 and Adobe Marketing Cloud, you can analyze the results of your marketing campaigns and facilitates the entire closed-loop marketing system for you.
+- Advanced Marketing – Through its Dynamics 365 and Adobe Marketing Cloud, you can analyze the results of your marketing campaigns, and facilitates the entire closed-loop marketing system for you.